Coffee deserves cake. YOU deserve cake. Especially this moist, blueberry-filled coffee cake that just happens to be gluten-free and totally keto!

 That being said you can make this keto coffee cake with cinnamon, but the filling won’t be as thick and you may have to adjust your bake time!

-Depending on your preference, any of the popular low carb and keto sweeteners will work in this recipe.
-If you are sensitive to the cooling effect of Erythritol (especially for the crumble) I’d recommend Allulose.
-Just remember that allulose is only about 70% as sweet as erythritol so you’ll need to use a little more to get the same level of sweetness.
+Depending on your preference, any of the popular low-carb and keto sweeteners will work in this recipe, but keep in mind that Allulose may prevent the cake from setting as firm as the erythritol version.
+But if you are sensitive to the cooling effect of Erythritol (especially for the crumble) I’d recommend Allulose.
+Also, something to remember is that allulose is only about 70% as sweet as erythritol so you’ll need to use a little more to get the same level of sweetness.

 Bake it, Don’t Burn It.